pwtail/readme/README.md

 ```

 What we see above is a regular synchronous django view.
 Except the last line: `ws.send` cannot be a synchronous call
 if it is a server-sent message.
-However, we can imagine that we have a separate service for sending messages, and
+However, we can imagine that we have a separate service for sending messages, and that
 `ws.send` uses either a ws connection to it, or any other way of communication.
 So, a perfectly valid django view.

 Now, few people know that we can use the same, or very similar, code to run it asynchronously - without a single